williangringo/jqx3dom/README.md

 	id:			"x3dElement"
 });
 ```

+Demo and more examples in "examples" folder and in [http://www.livereference.org/jqx3dom/](http://www.livereference.org/jqx3dom/)

 ### Copyright
 This software comes with the same license as jQuery.
 However, x3dom has its own license.
 Please check at [http://www.x3dom.org/](http://www.x3dom.org/)